 UPDATE: January 2019 World Health Organization Letter

 A week ago, the news showed signs of improvement.
 In this January 24, 2019 letter to the United Nations Secretary-General, the WHO’s ECDD made a further stride.
-They presently prescribe that a reference is included in the Single Convention Narcotic Drugs that peruse: “Arrangements containing overwhelmingly cannabidiol and not more than 0.2 percent of delta-9-tetrahydrocannabinol are not under global control.”
+They presently prescribe to include a reference in the Single Convention Narcotic Drugs that peruse: “Arrangements containing overwhelmingly cannabidiol and not more than 0.2 percent of delta-9-tetrahydrocannabinol are not under global control.”

 The world’s driving wellbeing specialist trusts that CBD ought not to be viewed as a controlled substance.
 And its new definition currently clears in most by far of hemp-inferred CBD items in the commercial center.